Ronald Mukiibi

-Ronald Mukiibi (born 16 September 1991) is a Swedish-born Ugandan professional footballer who plays as a defender for Degerfors.
-He represents the Uganda national football team internationally and holds a Swedish passport.
+Ronald Mukiibi (born 16 September 1991) is a professional footballer who plays as a centre-back for Ljungskile SK, on loan from Utsiktens BK.
+Born in Sweden, he plays for the Uganda national team.

 Club career

 His first Allsvenskan club was BK Häcken.
 He later spent several years in upstarts Östersunds FK.
 In the summer of 2021 he was released, only to return in September the same year after failing to find another club.
 After the 2021 season he was released again.

 On 31 January 2022, Mukiibi signed a two-year contract with Degerfors.

 International career

 Mukiibi was called up to the Uganda national football team for the 2017 Africa Cup of Nations, but declined the callup.

 However, he accepted a call-up in 2019 when he was called up again for the 2019 Africa Cup of Nations preliminary squad, subsequently being named in the final 23-man squad on 11 June.
 He made his debut in a 1–0 win over Côte d'Ivoire on 15 June 2019.